Misterblue/misterblue.github.io/ChristmasList/index.md

 Dining gift cards (for dinners out at interesting restaurants)

 Google Cardboard viewer with head straps.
-Similar to the [VR ShineCon].
+Similar to the [VR ShineCon] or listed in one of the many [VR headset reviews].
 Ideal would have width and depth lense adjustments.

 I like sweet liquors like B&B or Drambuie.